 ACI Global's Code of Conduct Policy

 ACI GLOBAL requires the highest standards of integrity and conduct from all team members (employees, facilitators, mentors, contractors and users) at all times.
-This Code of conduct outlines the principles and behaviours required of ACI Global team members to maintain and achieve these standards.
-Any breach of the Code of Conduct by team members may result in disciplinary action in line with ACI Global’s disciplinary processes up to and including termination of employment and cancellation of user access to the ACI Global e-campus.
+This Code of conduct outlines the principles and behaviours required of ACI Global team members to achieve and maintain these standards.
+Any breach of this Code of Conduct by a member or members may result in disciplinary action in line with ACI Global’s disciplinary process up to and including termination of service and cancellation of user access to the ACI Global Academy.

 The key principles of the ACI Global Code of Conduct are:

-- Promote the link between the Learner and their Sponsoring Organisation;
+- Promote the link between the Learner and their Sponsoring and or facilitating Organisation;

 Honest and Ethical Behaviour